tenebrisnox/digitalgarden/src/site/notes/OPEN/I'm Currently Working On.md

 </div></div>

-*I've not maintained this digital garden for about six months (the focus of my thinking hasn't been on education).*
+*I've not maintained this digital garden for about six months (the focus of my thinking hasn't been on education).
+Also working on deployment issues.*

 #### Latest thing I'm thinking about: